mattbaxter689/Air-Quality/README.md

  - [ ] multi-output LSTM rather than single target.

  #### rust_kafka
+The code for this has changed and can be found [here](https://github.com/mattbaxter689/Rust-Weather)

 - [ ] Add persistable trait for the database insert functionality
 - [ ] Add a generic retry function for API and database inserts
 - [ ] Add streaming for 12 past hours to predict next hours AQI

 #### dbt_weather
+The code for this has changed and can be found [here](https://github.com/mattbaxter689/DBT-Air-Quality)
 - [ ] Add lag models comparing previous time stamps data
 - [ ] add models to flag if delta meets threshold
 - [ ] Add API logs to grafana application

 #### weather_prefect
+The code for this has changed and can be found [here](https://github.com/mattbaxter689/Prefect-Air-Quality)

 - [ ] add cold start flow on a weekly/monthly basis
 - [ ] uncomment warm/cold-start tasks

+#### weather_api
+The code for this has changed and can be found [here](https://github.com/mattbaxter689/Air-Quality-API)

+- [ ] Improvement validation
+- [ ] Incorporate API keys or some other level of authentication
+- [ ] Possibly use Nginx?
+- [ ] Look to deploy on cloud platform

 I also want to look to potentially include github actions, but want to finish everything else before I jump to this.
 Although, time will tell.